Elder Candidates

 • Privately Confirm: Are they ready?

-Did they complete their prep tracker?
 Did they complete the course assignments faithfully?
 Is there a relational fit?
-Does he substantially align with the Elder Profile?
-Is he ready to carry out the duties of the Job Description?
-Is he ready or does he need more time to develop?
+Do they substantially align with the Elder Profile?
+Are they ready to carry out the duties of the Job Description?
+Are they ready, or does someone need more time to develop?

 Publicly Recommend

-Give the candidates’ names to MP’s.
-Give them the Elder Profile and the Pathway Overview and initiate 30 day window for feedback.
+Give the candidates’ names to MPs.
+Give them the Elder Profile and the Pathway Overview and initiate 30 30-day window for feedback.

 • Affirm Publicly: Charge, pray, and install before the congregation.